niyrme/switch-microcontroller-scripts/README.md

          - Map tile position: Row 2 Col 1
          - Bag tile position: Row 1 Col 3
 - `darkrai` for Darkrai
+   - Requirements:
-   - Requirements: Stand in front of Darkrai
+     - Stand in front of Darkrai
+- `giratina` for Giratina
+  - Requirements:
+    - Stand in front of Giratina
+- `heatran` for Heatran
+  - Requirements:
+    - Stand in front of Heatran
 - `legendary` for Dialga/Palkia
+   - Requirements:
-   - Requirements: Stand in front of Legendary
+     - Stand in front of Legendary
 - `pixie` for Uxie and Azelf
    - not Mesprit because it roams around the map
+   - Requirements:
-   - Requirements: Stand in front of Pixie
+     - Stand in front of Pixie
 - `random` for random encounters in orthogonal directions
+- `regigigas` for Regigigas
+  - Not yet implemented
 - `shaymin` for Shaymin
+   - Requirements:
-   - Requirements: Stand in front of Shaymin
+     - Stand in front of Shaymin
 - `starter` for a starter
+   - Requirements:
-   - Requirements: Stand in front of Transition into Lake Verity
+     - Stand in front of Transition into Lake Verity